bydavy/CarND-Capstone-Docker/README.md

 roslaunch launch/styx.launch
 ```

-# What if I'm on MacOS?
+## I'm on MacOS, what do I need to do differently?
 I recommend to install [Docker for MacOS](https://docs.docker.com/docker-for-mac/install/) instead of managing your own VM yourself.
 Once installed, just run all commands including the ./run.sh script on your mac.
 Everything else is taken care for you